apchamb2/IOT_gateway/README.md

    - Refresh Compass or ensure you're looking at the correct database and collection.
    - Check the server logs for any errors during insertion.

+4. For Kafka, we need to install Kafka-python-ng otherwise, it shows a module not found error.